cyberark/conjur-authn-k8s-client/bin/test-workflow/QUICKSTART.md

 ### Cluster Preparation

-In this step, the KinD cluster is prepared to enable applications to authenticate with Conjur OSS using:
+In this step, the KinD cluster is prepared to enable applications to authenticate with Conjur Open Source using:

 * a "Golden" ConfigMap
 * an authenticator ClusterRole